sarshogh/tech-principal-pathways/_articles/principle-solid.md

 ## What are SOLID Usecases?

-## How to do SOLID in your project?
+## How to apply SOLID in your project?
 ****